sarusani/pysonoff/README.rst

 To control Sonoff switches running the V3+ Itead firmware (tested on 3.0, 3.0.1, 3.1.0, 3.3.0, 3.4.0, 3.5.0), locally (LAN mode).

-Unfortunately @AlexxIT has not (yet) made his component callable outside of Home Assistant, but since I'm not using this component, I will not be maintaining it.
-Sorry.

-**This will only work for Sonoff devices running V3+ of the stock (Itead / eWeLink) firmware.
-For users of V1.8.0 - V2.6.1, please use**  `pysonoff <https://pypi.org/project/pysonoff/>`_

 This module provides a way to interface with Sonoff smart home devices, such as smart switches (e.g. Sonoff Basic), plugs (e.g. Sonoff S20), and wall switches (e.g. Sonoff Touch), when these devices are in LAN Mode.